-- Work is often outdoors so it is important to be adaptable and able to work in all kinds of environments and weather conditions.
+- Work is often outdoors, so it's important to be adaptable and able to work in all kinds of environments and weather conditions.

-- Employment is only available in restricted locations and the irregular nature of the work may lead to periodic relocation and financial insecurity.
+- Employment is only available in restricted locations.
+The irregular nature of the work may lead to periodic relocation and financial insecurity.

 - Work is usually offered on the basis of recognition or recommendation, so you need to maintain a network and build up your experience and reputation.

 - Location managers work under pressure.
 They are often required to find locations in a short period of time and must foresee problems and respond quickly as issues arise.

 - There may be opportunities abroad for experienced and established location managers.
 If a film or television production is set in a particular town or city, it will not necessarily be shot in that town or city, or even in the same country.

 You can become a location manager with a degree in any subject, but in particular those related to media or production will be most relevant and helpful.
 Related subjects include:

 - communication or media studies